 Aaron De La Cerda

-Farm Manager and Educator
+Farm & CSA Director and Educator

 Aaron grew up in California’s Central San Joaquin Valley where at a young age he discovered his passion for horticulture and growing his own food.
 He used his green thumb to educate himself and his friends and family on how to grow and harvest their own food right at home.